scottvieira/Documentation/source/integration.md

 #### Koha

+##### Features
 Vendors can be synchronized between Coral and Koha.

+##### Prerequisites

+Koha 18.05 or later is needed to use OAuth authentication.
+Earlier versions of Koha used cookie-based authentication to access the REST API, which is not suitable in our case.

+##### Installation
+In Coral, install Unirest and league/oauth2-client in resources/api_client (composer might be the easiest way to do it)

+In Koha, install Net::OAuth2::AuthorizationServer and enable RESTOAuth2ClientCredentials syspref.

+##### Configuration
+In Koha, create a user for the REST API, edit this user, click on more -> manage API Keys -> Generate new client id/secret pair.

-To enable this feature, you have to edit the `[ils]` section in `organizations/admin/configuration.ini`:
+In Coral, edit the `[ils]` section in `organizations/admin/configuration.ini`, and add/edit the following values:

 ```
 [ils]